8 months pregnant: symptoms and baby development

 Varicose veins

-Ah yes, the appearance of varicose veins!
-You may get these around now.
-They are blue or red swollen veins that most often appear in your legs.
+Ah yes, the appearance of those not-so-pretty, varicose veins.
+These blue or red swollen veins most often appear in your legs.

 Haemorrhoids

 The evil twin of varicose veins - haemorrhoids are swollen veins in the lowest part of your rectum.
-They can be itchy, painful and could lead to bleeding.
+They can be itchy, painful and could lead to constipation and bleeding.
+See your doctor if you get persistent bleeding.

 Braxton Hicks contractions

-Your body might give you some practice runs for the day you actually start with contractions!
-These Braxton Hicks contractions are tightening's of the uterus that last up to about 30 seconds and can scare the living you-know-what out of you when you first feel one.
+These practice runs known as Braxton Hicks are contractions which are tightening of the uterus that last up to about 30 seconds and can scare the living you-know-what out of you when you first feel one.
+They’re just your body’s way of letting you know what’s to come.
+How thoughtful!

 Baby's development at 8 months pregnant